raspberrypilearning/321-make-mentor-guide/en/step_6.md

 **Tip:** When a creator asks for help in a Design project, encourage them to check the **Debug:** tasks and see if they can help.
 This encourages independence and accuracy in identifying the problem.

-This **Debug:** task from our [Mood indicator](https://projects.raspberrypi.org/en/projects/mood-indicator){:target="_blank"} Design project details some common bugs and encourages celebrating any new bugs found.
+This **Debug:** task from our [Mood indicator](https://projects.raspberrypi.org/en/projects/mood-indicator){:target="_blank"} Design project details some common bugs and encourages creators to celebrate any new bugs that are found.

 --- task ---